-The Seymore family were able to take Chase and Bentley home from the hospital, but treatment would need to be arranged relatively quickly.
+The Markle family was able to take Chase and Bentley home from the hospital, but treatment would need to be arranged relatively quickly.

 “When we came home from the NICU, you wouldn’t even know anything was wrong with them,” said Rachel, “but it was a condition that could’ve killed them in six months if they didn’t get surgery”